demiculus/mentalmodel/_mental_models/desire-source.md

 #### Description

-Desires can be grouped in many ways.
-An easy way of grouping would be external vs internal.
+Desires can be categorized in many ways, but a fundamental distinction is between external and internal sources.

-An external desire is obtained from external sources and will cease to exist when the source goes away.
-Internal desires usually take decades to form thus are not expected to go away easily.
-Each desire has a trigger.
-When run into it, the desire will be activated.
+An external desire is derived from outside sources and often ceases to exist once that source is removed.
+Internal desires usually take decades to form; therefore, they are not expected to fade easily.
+Each desire has a trigger; when encountered, the desire is activated.

-Knowing where the desire comes from, helps us take control of our decisions.
+Knowing where a desire originates helps us gain control over our decisions.

-Pursuing internal desires is better than external desires due to compounding effect.
-The external desire might fade away leaving us hating the thing that we're doing whether that thing is a job, a hobby or a business.
-On some occasions it might be beneficial for us to pursue the external desire.
-By understanding it we can put ourselves in situations where we are exposed to that thing more making sure the desire continues.
+Pursuing internal desires is generally more effective than external ones due to the compounding effect.
+An external desire might fade, leaving us resenting our work, whether it is a job, a hobby, or a business.
+By understanding these sources, we can intentionally place ourselves in situations where we are exposed to specific triggers, ensuring a beneficial desire continues.

 #### Practice

-1. Write down a desire you have
+1. Write down a desire you currently have.
-2. Write down all the possible places you could have obtained that desire
+2. List all the possible sources from which you could have obtained that desire.
-3. Write down ways that might make the desire go away
+3. Identify factors or changes that might make the desire dissipate.

 #### Example 1

-1. Creating a shopify startup in Singapore
+**Goal**: Creating a Shopify startup in Singapore.

-2. The auntie having a hard time selling her food from whatsapp
+**Source**: Seeing an "auntie" having a hard time selling her food via WhatsApp.

-3. When I stop talking with the auntie my desire to solve that problem goes away
+**Fade Factor:** When I stop interacting with her, my desire to solve that specific problem goes away.

 #### Example 2

-1. Creating dance videos
+**Goal**: Creating dance videos.

-2. Watching my friends dance videos on instagram & tiktok
+**Source**: Watching my friends' dance videos on Instagram and TikTok.

-3. When I unfollow those friends my desire goes away
+**Fade Factor:** When I unfollow those friends, my desire to create similar content goes away.

 #### Sources